Jimmy Carter 1976 presidential campaign: Democratic presidential primaries

 In the aftermath of the Watergate scandal, the declining popularity of President Ford due to his pardon of Nixon, and the severe recession of 1974–75, many Democrats were sure of victory in the presidential election.
 As a result, 17 Democrats were running for the nomination.
 Primaries were held in all 50 states, from January 19 to June 8, 1976.
 Apart from Carter, early candidates included Mo Udall, George Wallace, Jerry Brown, Frank Church, Henry M. Jackson, and Sargent Shriver.

 There was speculation about the potential candidacy of former vice president and presidential nominee Hubert Humphrey and Senator Ted Kennedy.
 Kennedy declined to run due to his promise to his mother not to run for president.
 Humphrey, too, declined to run in the primaries, but he hinted at a campaign and expressed his willingness to accept the nomination.
 Although Carter led in the Iowa caucus, 37.18% of those voters were uncommitted.
 George Wallace won the Mississippi caucus after his entry in the primaries.
 After that, Carter won most of the caucuses and primaries, with an exception being Jerry Brown winning 204 delegates from his home state of California.
 Although Henry M. Jackson won the Massachusetts and New York primaries, he dropped out after losing the critical Pennsylvania primary to Carter.
 Udall carried his home state of Arizona and Washington D.C.
 The early count in the Wisconsin primary showed Udall leading, but eventually Carter won that state.

-Carter’s primary campaign raised $13.8 million dollars, with $3.5 million coming from federal matching funds.
+Carter's primary campaign raised $13.8 million, with $3.5 million coming from federal matching funds.
 Southern rock groups like The Allman Brothers Band, with whom Carter had a personal relationship, hosted campaign fundraisers during the primaries.
-One of the band’s shows in Providence, Rhode Island resulted in over $64,000 being raised in 1975.
+One of the band's shows in Providence, Rhode Island resulted in over $64,000 being raised in 1975.
 A Florida campaign fundraising event that featured Betts, Daniels, The Marshall Tucker Band, Bonnie Bramlett, and the Outlaws raised an additional $280,000 for the Carter campaign.
 Jimmy Buffett also aided the Carter campaign in Oregon.
-Not only did these fundraisers help Carter raise money but they also boosted his name recognition around the country, especially since he wasn’t very well known outside of Georgia.
+Not only did these fundraisers help Carter raise money but they also boosted his name recognition around the country, especially since he was not very well known outside of Georgia.

 By the end of primaries, Carter had received 39.19% of the popular vote, Brown 15.39%, Wallace 12.29%, Udall 10.13%, Jackson 7.13%, Church 5.22%, and the rest under 5%.